gogins/csound-extended/Opcodes/MVerb/README.md

 The order of processing is:

 1. 2 DC blockers for the stereo input signal.
-2. 2 multitap delays for early reflections.
+2. 2 multitap delays for stereo early reflections.
 3. 25 mesh nodes for the reverb, each with:
-    3.1 4 variable delays, with optionally randomized delay times.
+    1. 4 variable delays, with optionally randomized delay times.
-    3.2 4 equalizers, each with:
+    1. 4 equalizers, each with:
-        3.2.1 10 parametric equalizers (biquad filters).
+        1. 10 parametric biquad filters.
-        3.2.2 1 level balancer.
+        2. 1 level balancer.
-        3.2.3 1 DC blocker.
+        3. 1 DC blocker.
+4. 2 DC blockers for the stereo output signal.

 9. 2 DC blockers for the stereo output signal.

 ## Credits